discos/doc/user/medicina/Command-line.rst

 Updated values are available every 10 seconds.

-Opening a web browser, you can also access a `beta-version web page <http://www.med.ira.inaf.it/escs/meteo >`_  where many weather parameters are displayed in real time.
+Opening a web browser, you can also access a
+`web page <http://www.ira.inaf.it/escs/meteo/>`_  where many weather parameters are displayed in real time.
+This is a beta-version monitor, please report any misfunctioning.